toddfoster/sharedprayers/content/about/workInProgress.md

 	- About QR codes
 	- About shortcodes
 	- About customization for your organization
+- Simplified Anglican Chant
+- Get consistent on presider vs. celebrant: match BCP
+- Review shortcodes for updated formatting
+- Be able to select which readings/collects when alternatives are available (alt=2)
+- Provide track1lesson(?)
+- automate updating archive/he-current.md to forward to the current week
+- Generate lesser feasts
+- Calendar interface simple range exercises
+- Liturgical colors
+- Versioned shortcodes to maintain older liturgies?
+- Consider lost formatting in lectionarypage.net texts (e.g., Hebrew poetry in Wisdom 3.1-9)
+- Ensure all oremus texts are reproduced in lpn folder: can oremus be removed?
+- Check that all scriptures in bcprcl are available
+- script to generate responsive psalms for all partial psalms in rcl
+- x lectionary pages (all readings for a season / year)
+- summaries of each days lesson references for easy cut/paste
+- Separate generated liturgies for St. Thomas', generic?
+- Add proper prefaces to Prayer A, Prayer B using bcpcollects
+- add BCP page numbers to more pieces
+- Alternate page template for non-prayers
 - Daily Office
     - For each season
 - Eucharist